iuniod/GwentStone/README.md

       * Main - the Main class runs the checker on your implementation.
 Add the entry point to your implementation in it.
 Run Main to test your implementation from the IDE or from command line.
       * Test - run the main method from Test class with the name of the input file from the command line and the result will be written to the out.txt file.
 Thus, you can compare this result with ref.
+  *  implementation/
+      * Implementation - entry point to my implementation of the game
+      * GameSimulation/
+          * GameSimulation - class that stores players data, cards on table and game statistics such as number of each player's wins
+          * Player - class that stores one player's data (deck, hand, mana, player number)
+      * cards/
+          * Cards - basic card object that has all the necessary data about a card
+          * minion/ , environment/ hero/ - contains classes that represent each card with their abilities
+      * commands/
+          * Command - class used for running each particular command (stores command's parameters and its error message if it has error message, otherwise null)
+          * CardUsesAbility, PlaceCard, UseEnvironmentCard, CardUsesAttack, EndPlayerTurn, UseAttackHero, UseHeroAbility - commands' classes
+          * debugging/ - classes for debugging commands
 * input/ - contains the tests in JSON format
 * ref/ - contains all reference output for the tests in JSON format